VectorNd/StatX/README.md

 ## 🏆 Overview
-Access Denied is a scalable, real-time company metric visualization platform built using the **MERN stack**.
+StatX is a scalable, real-time company metric visualization platform built using the **MERN stack**.
 Designed for high concurrency, it enables users to log in, search for companies, view detailed metrics, and access historical data in an intuitive interface.

 ## 📋 Features